leaveningagents/leaveningagents.github.io/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## License

+Source code is licensed under the GPL-3.0 license.